bruab/bruab.github.io/takes.md

 title: Takes
 ---

+> the only truly deplorable kink is the urge to legislate what other people do in the bedroom

+_5:12 PM • Saturday, April 15, 2023_

+---

 > trying to understand the social phenomenon where lazy thinkers gain clout by making grandiose proclamations about the inevitable disruption `{tech thing}` will bring. we saw this with crypto, metaverse, now with ai. i am tired

 _6:04 PM • Wednesday, April 12, 2023_